1: Dade City, Where the Kumquat Rules (Pasco County)

 Long ago Florida was filled with homespun tourist attractions.
 Many have been replaced by major amusement parks, but two oldies remain in Hernando County.
-In addition to Weeki Wachee there is the lesser-known Boyett’s Grove on Spring Lake Highway.
-Long-time home to the Boyett family who have been farming citrus since the 1960’s, the attraction is now operated by daughter Kathy and husband Jim Oleson.
-They have created a classic old Florida destination complete with an old Florida gift and citrus packing shop, kids amusement activities, a real zoo, miniature golf, a museum, an ice cream fountain and art shop – all under one roof.
+In addition to Weeki Wachee, there is the lesser-known Boyett’s Grove on Spring Lake Highway.
+Long-time home to the Boyett family who has been farming citrus since the 1960s, the attraction is now operated by daughter Kathy and husband Jim Oleson.
+They have created a classic old Florida destination complete with an old Florida gift and citrus packing shop, kids amusement activities, a real zoo, miniature golf, a museum, an ice cream fountain, and an art shop – all under one roof.

 #3: Get Your Trail On in Inverness (Citrus County)

-Another endearing Florida town is located northwest of Brooksville, 75 miles north of Tampa in Citrus County.
-Add Inverness to your list of enchanting destinations to enjoy on your small town journey.
+Another endearing small town in Florida to visit is located northwest of Brooksville, 75 miles north of Tampa in Citrus County.
+Add Inverness to your list of enchanting small towns in Florida to visit.